mzavattaro/weather-widget/README.md

 In order for the widget to accurately obtain the user's location, the user must agreee to allow the browser to collect their location data.
 This widget does not store any user data.

-The widget was built in React.js.
+The widget was built using React.js, Yarn, Webpack and Babel with the most up-to-date versions of HTML5, CSS and ES6.
+Supported browsers: Chrome, Firefox, Edge (Chromium) and Safari.

 ### Features